Jitendarkumara/TestingPurposecode/README.md

 Dear mam,

-I will be on leave from 22nd Sept to 1st Oct 2025.
+I would like to inform you that I will be on leave from 22nd September to 1st October 2025.
+Please let me know if you need any further details